dlguswo333/dlguswo333.github.io/markdown/2022/03-26-en-ts-satisfies-keyword.md

 where there is no information about what is in the object.
 **All the information about what's inside the variable has been deprecated.** All it knows about the keys is that they are string type.
-Please take a look at the type hints and find out what are the differences.
+Take a look at the type hints and find out what are the differences.

 ![without-type](/img/2022-03-26-ts-satisfies-keyword/without-type.png)